 Let’s Get to the Root of the Problem

-The Greek physician Hippocrates, often called “the founder of modern medicine,” said, “All disease begins in the gut.”
+The Greek physician Hippocrates, often referred to “the founder of modern medicine,” said, “All disease begins in the gut.”
 The flip-side of that coin is also true!
 All health begins in the gut.

 When a gardener is looking at a sickly tree, they will very quickly get to the root of the problem: at the roots!
 The reason we talk about digestion so much on this site is because of what is called the gut-brain axis which is the communication between the brain and the gut.

 If you think about it, our gut is the roots of our organism.
-It is where we absorb nutrition, and interface with the external world just as much as our skin.
+It is where we absorb nutrition and interface with the external world in an even more intimate way than as in our skin.
 If we want to get to the bottom of an ailment in a human, then we need to look at how our digestion is working, and what we are eating.